BlackVoid/deathrun/README.md

         return true or false
     end

-    -- Called to start map vote
-    -- Return if mapvote creation was successful function GM:StartMapVote()
-        return true or false
-    end

     -- Called when next map should be loaded
-    -- Return next map as string excluding ".bsp" function GM:MapVoteNext()
+    -- Return next map as string excluding ".bsp" or false for addon to handle mapchange. function GM:MapVoteNext()
         return "deathrun_atomic_warfare"
     end

-## 3. License
+## 4. License
 Deathrun has been released under the MIT Open Source license, unless otherwise mentioned.
 All contributors agree to transfer ownership of their code to Felix Gustavsson for release under this license.

-### 3.1 The MIT License
+### 4.1 The MIT License

 Copyright (C) 2014 Felix Gustavsson and contributors.